SabreDevStudio/postman-collections/Booking-Management/README.md

 # Sabre Booking Management API Postman files

-The [Booking Management API](https://developer.sabre.com/docs/rest_apis/trip/orders/booking_management) (integral part of Sabre's Business Services) facilitates working with Sabre reservations (bookings) by providing a normalized set of services for the most common travel related use-cases.
+The [Booking Management API](https://developer.sabre.com/docs/rest_apis/trip/orders/booking_management) is an integral part of Sabre's Business Services.
+It helps developers work with Sabre reservations (bookings) by providing a normalized set of services for the most common travel-related use cases.

 ## Current Release